venkatgajbinkar/Azure-Deployment/README.md

 # Azure-Deployment
-Deploying the Machine Learning Model via Microsoft Azure
+Deploying the Machine Learning Models with Microsoft Azure